-However, PD 772 was eventually repealed by Republic Act 8368, also known as Anti-Squatting Law Repeal Act of 1997.
+However, PD 772 was eventually repealed by the Republic Act 8368, also known as the Anti-Squatting Law Repeal Act of 1997.
 R.A.
-8368 not only ordered that informal settlers cannot be imprisoned, but also dismissed pending cases based on P.D.
-772. The Act may have become sympathetic to poor families but many informal settlers have abused this provision, making it harder for rightful property owners to assert their ownership.
+8368 not only ordered that informal settlers cannot be imprisoned but also dismissed pending cases based on P.D.
+772. The Act may be sympathetic to needy families, but many informal settlers have abused this provision, making it harder for rightful property owners to assert their ownership.

-“With abusive squatters taking advantage of a tedious and expensive court action, it is sometimes better for property owners to take advantage of the principle of self-defense for new or ongoing intrusions,” according to Philippine Association of Real Estate Boards National Chairman Atty.
+“With abusive squatters taking advantage of tedious and expensive court action, it is sometimes better for property owners to take advantage of the principle of self-defense for new or ongoing intrusions,” according to Philippine Association of Real Estate Boards National Chairman Atty.
 Rey Cartojano.

-According to Cartojano, the principle of self-defense takes place when a property owner uses reasonable force to physically resist intruder, or forcibly evicts them using reasonable amount of effort.
+According to Cartojano, the principle of self-defense takes place when a property owner uses reasonable force to physically resist intruders or forcibly evicts them using a reasonable amount of effort.
 However, he warns that this principle “must be used with calculation and much restraint with the advisable participation of barangay officials and police officers.”

 “The legal remedy for property owners for squatters and informal settlers are detailed under Republic Act No. 7279, otherwise known as the Urban and Development Housing Act,” Atty Cartojano said.
 He suggested the following steps for a property owner involved in a situation with an informal settler squatting his property.

-- Seek the help of the barangay to arrange a possible settlement if a peaceful negotiation does not produce good progress.
+Seek the help of the barangay to arrange a possible settlement if a peaceful negotiation does not produce good progress.

-- If barangay intervention proves to be unsuccessful, the property owner must then hire a lawyer who will handle the matter of evicting the squatters.
+If barangay intervention proves to be unsuccessful, the property owner must then hire a lawyer who will handle the matter of evicting the squatters.
 The lawyer will be handling tasks such as serving the demand letters and filing the necessary court cases.

 How long does the process take?

 Once the informal settler does not heed the demand, the case will have to be filed in court.
-Cartojano explained that depending on the caseload of the court, skills of the handling lawyers and the disposing ability of the handling judge, the entire process may take years to be completed.
+Cartojano explained that depending on the caseload of the court, skills of the handling lawyers, and the disposing ability of the handling judge, the entire process might take years to be completed.